miltiadiss/miltiadiss/README.md

 <h1>Hi 👋, I'm Miltiadis Mantes!</h1>
 <h3>I'm an undergraduate student in the Department of Computer Engineering & Informatics of the Polytechnic Faculty of University of Patras, Greece.
-Here you can find some of the projects I have committed during my studies:</h3>
+Here you can find some of the projects I have committed during my studies.</h3>

-- 👨‍💻 All of my projects are available at [https://github.com/miltiadiss?tab=repositories](https://github.com/miltiadiss?tab=repositories)
+- 👨‍💻 All of my projects are available at [My Repositories](https://github.com/miltiadiss?tab=repositories)

 - 📫 How to reach me **miltiadesmantes@gmail.com**